Tzeentch is the Chaos God of magic and manipulation, the Changer of Ways.

 It will cost you a quarter of a warband in points but then with Toughness 4 and 20 wounds (30 for the Aviarch) they can survive for some time.

 Their special ability, Guided by the Future, costs a Quad and works only against enemy units that have not been activated yet.
-You can then add the value of this ability, rounded up, to the damage of hits and critical hits for the next attack action.
+You can then add up to 6 to the damage of hits and critical hits for the next attack action.

 As a Quad is not a game-changer ability, you need to be in range (and with their movement that’s not a problem), you need to activate before your quarry and then you can do up to 28 damage with the Aviarch in melee assuming you roll only 6s.